Lab Members

 Ph.D., Texas A&M University

-Hi, I am Nairita.
-I joined the Biggins Lab as a postdoctoral fellow in the summer of 2021.
-I completed my Ph.D. from Michael Polymenis lab at Texas A&M. My graduate work focused on the translational control of lipid synthesis during the cell cycle of budding yeast.
-Cell division has always fascinated me.
-I decided to pursue postdoctoral research in Sue’s lab to learn more about chromosome segregation and the army of proteins that enable the process.
-Currently, I am interested in the assembly of the inner kinetochore proteins and identifying post-translational modifications that facilitate both the assembly and function of this giant megadalton protein complex.
-Outside of the lab, I love traveling to different food places (especially the Indian ones).
+Nairita joined the Biggins Lab as a postdoctoral fellow in the summer of 2021.
+She completed her Ph.D. from Michael Polymenis lab at Texas A&M. Her graduate work focused on the translational control of lipid synthesis during the cell cycle of budding yeast.
+Cell division has always fascinated her and she decided to pursue postdoctoral research in Sue’s lab to learn more about chromosome segregation and the army of proteins that enable the process.
+Currently, she is interested in the assembly of the inner kinetochore proteins and identifying post-translational modifications that facilitate both the assembly and function of this giant megadalton protein complex.
+Outside of the lab, she loves traveling to different food places (especially the Indian ones).

 Darren Mallett (he/him)